Friends of Our Lady of Lourdes PTFA

 I’m interested but I don’t know what it involves – I don’t have much spare time?

 How you get involved is entirely up to you , there are no expectations and you can contribute as much or a little time as you have, either through attending meetings, contributing ideas, help running stalls etc., there are many different ways that you can get involved.

-I donate money to the PTA but I don’t know where it goes?
+I donate money to the PTFA but I don’t know where it goes?

-Every penny that is raised by the PTA goes directly towards resources that benefit the pupils and as the parents/carers responsible for raising thousands of pounds each year it is very important that you know what your money is being spent on and what a positive impact it has on all children.
+Funds that are raised by the PTFA go towards resources and activities that benefit the pupils by enhancing their educational and social experiences and as the parents/carers responsible for raising thousands of pounds each year it is very important that you know what your money is being spent on and what a positive impact it has on all children.

-Playground Equipment – in the last year contributions of over £10,000 have been donated by the PTA to the school to support the purchase of the wet pore resurfacing, astro turf and the trim trail.
+Playground Equipment – in 2017 contributions of over £10,000 have been donated by the PTA to the school to support the purchase of the wet pore resurfacing, astro turf and the trim trail.

-In addition, the PTA pay for the ice lollies at sports day and the Christmas crackers for the school Christmas dinner day.
+In addition, the PTFA pay for the ice lollies at sports day and the Christmas crackers for the school Christmas dinner day.